 After all of the turmoil that we went through as a family, especially my mum who had to learn to be a single parent, take on a job and support her own grief as well as her children’s, I have so much pride for my family.
 No one can understand the pain unless they themselves have been through it.

 The best response I got after it all was that it never gets easier; you just learn to live with it.

 It’s hard to explain how death can completely upheave your whole world, especially in cases where it’s not common, like murder: I noticed people hurriedly pass me on the street who would have once stopped to say “hi” but now felt too awkward.
 I began to get angry at anyone who would bad mouth their dads because i felt they were so lucky to still have one.
 People would tiptoe around me.
 Very few knew how to respond to the pain I was in.

 But now, four and a half years on, my family and I are moving forward.
 My mum has met a lovely man who lost his wife to cancer a year after we lost daddy.
 They’re getting married next summer.
 My brother has a huge passion for music and is at a wonderful school and I am now at University,

 I know that my dad would be so proud of us all.
 Wearing his old clothes comforts me and I truly believe that I will see my dad again one day.

 The morning he died, my Godfather was sitting in the garden, having heard the news, when a pigeon came and landed directly on his foot.
 He swore this was daddy, and since then, I love the sight of pigeons and feel connected to my dad each time I see one.

 In these ways I still feel his presence and I count myself lucky to say that I have the memories I do of him, as a healthy, loving and indescribable husband and father.

-Georgie, Dorset, United Kingdom
+-Georgie Fiennes, Student, Dorset, United Kingdom